 KAITLIN (KATIE) BROWN is a shareholder in our Corporate and Employment group and a member of the Firm’s Executive Committee.
 Specializing in employment law, she focuses on counseling employers to take measures to prevent more costly claims of wrongful termination, discrimination, harassment, and improper payment of wages.

 Katie works closely with business owners, managers, and human resources directors to strategize best practices for managing employees, provide on-site training for employees and managers, and respond to employee concerns.
 She conducts investigations, prepares and negotiates severance agreements, drafts onboarding documents and employee handbooks, and defends against agency charges of discrimination and unfair labor practices.
-Katie also manages audits conducted by the Department of Labor, and attends hearings related to claims for unemployment insurance benefits.
+Katie also manages responses to audits conducted by the Department of Labor, and attends hearings related to claims for unemployment insurance benefits.

 Katie has worked with clients in many industries, including automotive, corporate, medical, educational, non-profit, and financial.
 Her experiences range from administrative agencies to large firm litigation.

 At the Michigan Department of Civil Rights, Katie worked in the Reconsideration Unit, evaluating and deciding appeals of administrative decisions.
-Her experience in complex insurance, contract, and constitutional cases makes her a skilled advocate who values the benefit of reaching mutually agreeable resolutions and understands the costs and risks associated with litigation.
+Her additional experience in complex insurance, contract, and constitutional cases makes her a skilled advocate who values the benefit of reaching mutually agreeable resolutions and understands the costs and risks associated with litigation.
 The success of her practice is driven by her hard work, active listening, investigative research, and organized analysis.
 She values professional relationships based on trust, authenticity, and respect.